MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-365-security-center-defender-cloud-apps.md

 | Connected apps | remaining in Defender for Cloud Apps portal |

 > [!NOTE]
-> The new Defender for Cloud Apps experience in the Microsoft 365 Defender portal is currently available for all users detailed in [Manage admin access](/defender-cloud-apps/manage-admins), except for those with the roles defined in [Built-in admin roles in Defender for Cloud Apps](/defender-cloud-apps/manage-admins#built-in-admin-roles-in-defender-for-cloud-apps).
+> The new Defender for Cloud Apps experience in the Microsoft 365 Defender portal is currently available for all users detailed in [Manage admin access](/defender-cloud-apps/manage-admins), except for App/Instance admin, User group admin, Cloud discovery global and report admin as defined in [Built-in admin roles in Defender for Cloud Apps](/defender-cloud-apps/manage-admins#built-in-admin-roles-in-defender-for-cloud-apps).

 ## What's changed